jhg023/SimpleNet/README.md

 // Register one disconnection listener. client.onDisconnect(() -> System.out.println(client + " has disconnected from the server!"));

+// Attempt to connect to a server AFTER registering listeners. client.connect("localhost", 43594);
 ```

  3. To create a `Server`, you can use the following: